department-of-veterans-affairs/va.gov-team/products/platform/data-warehouse/data-warehouse-product-outline.md

 ---

 ## Overview
-A data platform that is a source of VA.gov and DEPO product platform
+A data platform that is a source of truth for VA.gov and DEPO product platform performance and outcome data.

 ## Problem Statement
 VA.gov website performance and usage data is scattered and silod across different data platforms.
 VSP needs a cohesive source of truth for its platform so that we can understand usage and success across our products.
 VFS teams need a source of truth for the VA.gov website performance and usage data so that they can easily and securely access analytics around their product's success.